 The goal of the CZMA is to encourage states to preserve, protect, develop, and, where possible, restore and enhance the nation's coastal resources.
 Under Section 1456 of the CZMA, restoration actions undertaken or authorized by federal agencies within a state's coastal zone are required to comply, to the maximum extent practicable, with the enforceable policies of a state's federally approved Coastal Zone Management Program.
-The Trustees believe that the proposed restoration actions are, and can be performed in a manner, that is consistent with the Puerto Rico Coastal Zone Management Program (PR CZMP).
+The Trustees believe that the Preferred Alternative is consistent with the Puerto Rico Coastal Zone Management Program (PR CZMP).
 The Trustees sought guidance from Puerto Rico regarding the proposed actions and the timing for consistency review under its program.
-The Puerto Rico Planning Board, in the Office of the Governor, found that (1) restoration of coral reefs is necessary to ensure the health and resiliency of the marine ecosystem within Puerto Rico; (2) that the Restoration Plan is part of a planning process required to design and define the course of action to achieve restoration, recovery and mitigation of the impacted coral reef systems; and that, as such, (3) the plan is consistent with PRCZMP policy number 29, "Objectives and Land Use Policies of the Land Use Plan of Puerto Rico", established to "protect, preserve and restore natural, environmental and cultural resources by preparing and implementing restoration plans for degraded natural, environmental and cultural resources".
-The Board also confirmed that, prior to performing the actions identified in the Restoration Plan, NOAA and the PRDNER must continue to coordinate with the Puerto Rico Planning Board to complete consistency reviews of the project-specific implementation activities as part of further regulatory and permitting processes (Letter from Puerto Rico Planning Board to NOAA (S. Willis), April 1, 2015).
+The Puerto Rico Planning Board, in the Office of the Governor, found that (1) restoration of coral reefs is necessary to ensure the health and resiliency of the marine ecosystem within Puerto Rico; (2) that the Restoration Plan is part of a planning process required to design and define the course of action to achieve restoration, recovery and mitigation of the impacted coral reef systems; and that, as such, (3) the plan is consistent with PRCZMP policy number

+29, "Objectives and Land Use Policies of the Land Use Plan of Puerto Rico", established to "protect, preserve and restore natural, environmental and cultural resources by preparing and implementing restoration plans for degraded natural, environmental and cultural resources".
+The Board also confirmed that, prior to performing the Preferred Alternative, NOAA and the PRDNER must continue to coordinate with the Puerto Rico Planning Board to complete consistency reviews of the project-specific implementation activities as part of further regulatory and permitting processes (Letter from Puerto Rico Planning Board to NOAA (S. Willis), April 1, 2015).